zwang2244/bug-free-bassoon/proposal.md

 ## Problem Description

 We buy a certain amount of ingredients that are usually used to bake like flour, sugar, and milk.
 It is for a bakery sale at school and we must bake cookies, cake, and other items.
 We need a master list of resources and need to divide them up appropriately in order to make sure we have enough for all required items.
+We will use an ArrayList (or other similar data structure) to assign students to what they need to make/bring in for the event.
+Each item will be an AVLTRee (or other similar tree structure) and will have one student be in charge (be the root node) of the group.
+The tree could assign students to the left or right node depending on what they are able to bring to make sure the group accomplishes their specified task.

 ## Questions to answer for Exercise #2